Vindobona: History

 Vindobona was provisioned by the surrounding Roman country estates (Villae rusticae).

-A centre of trade with a developed infrastructure as well as agriculture and forestry developed around Vindobona.
-Civic communities developed outside the fortifications (canabae legionis), as well another community that was independent of the military authorities in today's third district.
-It has also been proven that a Germanic settlement with a large marketplace existed on the far side of the Danube from the second century onwards.
+A centre of trade with a developed infrastructure as well as agriculture and forestry developed around the town.
+Communities developed outside the fortifications (canabae legionis), as well another community independent of the military authorities in today's third district.
+A Germanic marketplace settlement faced Vindobona on the far side of the Danube from the second century onwards.

-The asymmetrical layout of the military camp, which was unusual for the otherwise standardised Roman encampments, is still recognisable in Vienna's street plan: Graben, Naglergasse, Tiefer Graben, Salzgries, Rabensteig, Rotenturmstraße.
-The oblique camp border along today's street Salzgries was probably caused by a tremendous flood of the River Danube that occurred during the 3rd century and eroded a considerable part of the camp.
-The name “Graben” (English: ditch) is believed to hark back to the defensive ditches of the military camp.
-It is thought that at least parts of the walls still stood in the Middle Ages, when these streets were laid out, and thus determined their routes.
+The uncharacteristically asymmetrical layout of the military camp is still recognisable in Vienna's street plan: Graben, Naglergasse, Tiefer Graben, Salzgries, Rabensteig, Rotenturmstraße.
+The oblique camp border along today's Salzgries Street was probably caused by a great flood of the Danube during the 3rd century which eroded a considerable part of the camp.
+The name “Graben” (ditch) is believed to recall the defensive ditches of the military camp.
+(It is thought that at least parts of the walls still stood in the Middle Ages, when these streets were laid out, and thus determined their routes.)
 The Berghof was later erected in one corner of the camp.

 Rebuilt after Germanic invasions in the second century, the town remained a seat of Roman government through the third and fourth centuries.
 The population fled after the Huns invaded Pannonia in the 430s and the settlement was abandoned for several centuries.